fastplotlib/fastplotlib-scipy2023/README.md

 # fastplotlib SciPy 2023

-Materials for the `fastplotlib` talk at SciPy 2023.
+Materials for the [`fastplotlib`](https://github.com/kushalkolar/fastplotlib/) talk at SciPy 2023.
 This repo includes installation instructions and the demo notebooks covered in our talk.

+For more info on `fastplotlib` see the repo: https://github.com/kushalkolar/fastplotlib/

 The demos cover the following topics:
 1. `Images` - plotting simple images, feature changes, image updates, `ImageWidget`